pvidal96/reedsy-challenge-node/Readme.md

 Finally, I've added some simple unit tests and E2E tests that have almost 100% coverage.
 They use the main db (for simplicity), but as noted in the code comments, this should be changed to a test db in real life.

+### Possible improvements

+As mentioned above, the e2e tests & unit tests could be improved to target more use cases and use a test-specific database.
+In the Postman collection, more tests could have been added, i.e. instead of just checking the response code, check the response format and add tests to check for errors & validation.

 ### Routes

 1. POST /books/import